glidernet/onglide/readme.md

 - start webserver

+## RST tracking

+Instead of using SoaringSpot as the backend it's possible to use RST Online as well.

+- run the normal installation program
+- select RST for scoring system (see steps above) and then ensure the URL provided takes you to the page on RST that lists the competition.
+Default is "Övriga tävlingar" but it should also work with the HDI Safe Skies pages as well by changing the URL
+- ensure that the contest name matches the prefix of the name, text after the name is assumed to be the contest class

+eg: "DM Herrljunga 2021 18-Meter" select "DM Herrljunga 2021" as the contest name, 18-Meter will become the contest class

+- run

 ## Troubleshooting

 Default configuration configures url /wsstatus that allows you to see what is happening with the OGN feed on the server end